Lyudmila Pavlichenko: Early life and education

-The family moved to Kyiv when Lyudmila was aged 14.
+The family moved to Kiev when Lyudmila was aged 14.
+Her father was a Communist Party member, and had served as a regimental commissar in the Red Army, being awarded the Order of the Red Banner.

 As a child, Lyudmila was a self-described tomboy, who was fiercely competitive at athletic activities.
-In Kyiv, she joined an OSOAVIAKhIM shooting club, developed into an amateur sharpshooter and earned her Voroshilov Sharpshooter badge and a marksman certificate.
+In Kiev, she joined an OSOAVIAKhIM shooting club, developed into an amateur sharpshooter and earned her Voroshilov Sharpshooter badge and a marksman certificate.

 In 1932, she married Alexei Pavlichenko, and gave birth to a son, Rostislav (1932–2007).
 However, the marriage was soon dissolved, and Lyudmila returned to live with her parents.

 She attended night school as well as performing household chores.
-During the day, she worked as a grinder at the Kyiv Arsenal factory.
+During the day, she worked as a grinder at the Kiev Arsenal factory.

-She enrolled at Kyiv University in 1937, where she studied history and intended to be a scholar and teacher.
+She enrolled at Kiev University in 1937, where she studied history and intended to be a scholar and teacher.
 There, she competed on the university's track team as a sprinter and pole vaulter.
 She was also enrolled in a military-style sniping school for six months by the Red Army.